josemarialuna/Chi-Index/README.md

     main()
 ```

-If you have any problem, or you don't manage to execute the code, please contact me through ISSUES so I can help you.
+If you have any problem, or you don't manage to execute the code, please contact me through [DISCUSSION](https://github.com/josemarialuna/Chi-Index/discussions) so I can help you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>